AFLplusplus/AFLplusplus/docs/env_variables.md

     instrumentation which is 100% collision free (collisions are a big issue in afl and afl-like instrumentations).
-This is performed by using afl-clang-lto/afl-clang-lto++ instead of afl-clang-fast, but is only built if LLVM 9 or newer is used.
+This is performed by using afl-clang-lto/afl-clang-lto++ instead of afl-clang-fast, but is only built if LLVM 11 or newer is used.

+   - AFL_LLVM_LTO_AUTODICTIONARY will generate a dictionary in the target binary based on string compare and memory compare functions. afl-fuzz will automatically get these transmitted when starting to fuzz.

-    None of these options are necessary to be used and are rather for manual use (which only ever the author of this LTO implementation will use ;-) These are used if several seperated instrumentation are performed which are then later combined.
+    None of the following options are necessary to be used and are rather for manual use (which only ever the author of this LTO implementation will use).
+    These are used if several seperated instrumentation are performed which are then later combined.